 Location: Palma, Mallorca, Spain

 The seas did not cease to press Argo and her crew for what might have been their most challenging day yet.
-As we made way for the Spanish island of Mallorca, the seas began to intensify sometime in the morning hour.
-As I stuck my head out of the companion way for a fresh look on the new day I was greeted with a rushing wave of sea water.
-This made it apparent that we were in some high seas.
-Fifteen foot swells continued to grow and vanish with us in between them.
-The crew quickly began to don their foul weather gear as the swells continued to roll up and spray across the deck.
+As we made our way to the Spanish island of Mallorca, the seas began to intensify sometime in the morning hour.
+As I stuck my head out of the companionway for a fresh look on a new day, I was greeted with a rushing wave of seawater.
+This made it apparent that we were on some high seas.
+Fifteen-foot swells continued to grow and vanish with us in between them.
+The crew quickly began to don their foul-weather gear as the swells continued to roll up and spray across the deck.
 Lunch was a challenge, but we all faced it with a smile.
-As we rounded Isla Dragonera the seas began to settle.
-Class took place as usual, and the watches resumed.
-As we neared our destination watch two was on deck to bring us to anchor.
-Just before dropping anchor the rain began to fall.
-All able hands were topside as sails were flaked and covers danced in the fresh water bath.
-The rain provided for anther dinner in the salon, which I believe the crew is becoming fond of.
+As we rounded Isla Dragonera, the seas began to settle.
+The class took place as usual, and the watches resumed.
+As we neared our destination watch, two were on deck to bring us to anchor.
+Just before dropping anchor, the rain began to fall.
+All able hands were topside as sails were flaked and covers danced in the freshwater bath.
+The rain provided for another dinner in the salon, which I believe the crew is becoming fond of.
 A chance to sit around together while enjoying a meal is a nice change.
 The day was an adventure and a challenge of elements and limits.
-The crew met their task with a well shaped attitude, for what is only a preparation of what our not so distant future may hold.
+The crew met their task with a well-shaped attitude, for what is only a preparation for what our not-so-distant future may hold.